-VOTE DEMOCRAT FOR INCOME EQUALITY, AFFORDABLE HEALTHCARE, GOOD PAYING JOBS, REPEAL REPUBLICAN TAX SCAM, AND FOR MIDDLE CLASS...VOTE DEMOCRAT IN 2018, 2020, AND BEYOND...VOTE EVERY 2 EVEN NUMBER YEARS.
+VOTE DEMOCRAT FOR INCOME EQUALITY, STUDENT DEBT RELIEF, AFFORDABLE HEALTHCARE, GOOD PAYING JOBS, REPEAL REPUBLICAN TAX SCAM, AND FOR MIDDLE CLASS...VOTE DEMOCRAT IN 2018, 2020, AND BEYOND...VOTE EVERY 2 EVEN NUMBER YEAR.

 Friday, September 9, 2016